 The ability to keep your brand front and center with your customers, even if you are using the payment services of some other provider, is imperative to providing a seamless customer experience.
 Finding a SaaS provider that you can plug into your own platform in a way that doesn’t create major obstacles for your customers can be the solution to freeing up resources on your side, without halting the customer journey.

-Your customers don’t want to be forced to leave your platform, and you don’t want them too.
+Your customers don’t want to be forced to leave your platform, and you don’t want them to.
 The good news?
 They don’t have to.

 So, where does Dwolla fit in?

-Dwolla is a great fit for companies that provide these non-traditional B2B financing methods.
-With our simple but robust White Label API, platforms can get up and running with an ACH API inside their own platforms, facilitating bank transfers to, from, or between their customers.
+Dwolla is a great fit for fintech companies, startups, small businesses and enterprises.
+With our simple but robust White Label API, platforms can get up and running with an ACH API inside their own platform, facilitating bank transfers to, from or between their customers.
 Dwolla offers platforms the ability to create and manage customers, link and verify bank accounts, as well as configure webhooks in order to trigger branded communications relaying account and payment information to your customers.

 You don’t have to send your customers off to another website to create new accounts, or greatly disrupt their experience within your platform in order to accommodate a new or improved service.
 They can perform these activities within your native application.